shrutipistolwala-tech/datary-sap-challenge/README.md

 You need to have office 365 or if you just want to try sign up free and you can use it.

 # In case you are not able to use it feel free to reach out to our team via Devpost or drop an email.

+There is also an option to use the QR code which is available in the "Deliverables" folder.